esmero/archipelago-documentation/docs/webformsasinput.md

   - Handler
 ---

-# How to Create a Webform as an Input Method for Archipelago Digital Objects (ADO) / Primer on Display Modes
+# Primer on Display Modes & How to Create a Webform as an Input Method for Archipelago Digital Objects (ADO)

 Drupal 8/9 provides a lot of out-of-the-box functionality to setup the way Content Entities (Nodes or in our case ADOs) are exposed to users with the proper credentials.
 That functionality lives under the "Display Modes" and can be accessed at `yoursite/admin/structure/display-modes`.